Thaxterogaster caesiolamellatus

-Thaxterogaster caesiolamellatus is a species of fungus in the family Cortinariaceae.
+Thaxterogaster caesiolamellatus is a species of mushroom-forming fungus in the family Cortinariaceae.
+The mushroom features a sticky, red-brown to ochraceous cap measuring 4–8 cm across, with pale grey to bluish gills that become brown with age, and a whitish stipe that tapers to a small bulb at the base.
+It grows in montane to mid-boreal coniferous forests, primarily with spruce in Europe and with pine in North America, favouring nutrient-rich or calcareous soils.
+Though widely distributed across central and northern Europe and extending into the Pacific Northwest of the United States, T. caesiolamellatus is considered occasional rather than common throughout its range.

 Taxonomy

 It was originally described as new to science in 2006 as a variety of Cortinarius rufoallutus.
 After molecular and morphological evidence suggested that it was sufficiently unique to be considered a unique species, it was promoted to species status in 2014 and classified as Cortinarius caesiolamellatus.
 It was placed in the (subgenus Phlegmacium) of the large mushroom genus Cortinarius.

-In 2022 the species was transferred from Cortinarius and reclassified as Thaxterogaster caesiolamellatus based on genomic data.
+In 2022, the species was transferred from Cortinarius and reclassified into the newly circumscribed genus Thaxterogaster based on genomic data.